Multi-Path Long-Term Vessel Trajectories Forecasting with Probabilistic Feature Fusion for Problem Shifting: Problem Statement Methodology

-In our trajectory forecasting pipeline, depicted in Figure~\ref{fig:pipeline}, we extract MMSI, timestamps, vessel type, and coordinates from AIS messages recorded between 2015 and 2020.
-Although over ten types of vessels are included in the data, our study only focuses on cargo and tanker vessels due to their distinguishable linear movement behavior {\bf (Step~1)}.
+In our trajectory forecasting pipeline, as depicted in Figure~\ref{fig:pipeline}, we extract MMSI, timestamps, vessel type, and coordinates from AIS messages recorded between 2015 and 2020.
+Although over ten types of vessels are included in the data, however, our study only focuses on cargo and tanker vessels due to their distinguishable quasi-linear movement behavior {\bf (Step~1)}.
 Our pipeline uses tracks, which are ordered sequences of a vessel's positions from a source port to a destination, instead of complete voyages.
 Creating tracks from AIS messages involves segmenting voyages based on the time and distance between consecutive messages to identify sub-sequences with end-to-end trip behavior.
-In our study, a new track starts if the interval between two consecutive AIS messages exceeds 8 hours or the distance interval exceeds 50 Km.
+In our study, a new track starts if the interval between two consecutive AIS messages exceeds 8 hours or the distance of 50 Km or change in the bearing between two consecutive points varies by more than $\pm 45^{g}$.
+It is obvious in the ocean that some routes are more busy than others thus each route has its own density of vessels.
 We weigh the tracks based on their starting and ending grid, assigning a weight value corresponding to the vessel density of that moving pattern with respect to the entire dataset.
 Such weight is used for stratified dataset sampling, assuring that distinct mobility patterns will be equally used for model training and validation {\bf (Step~2)}.